 Where to Stay: The Reykjavik EDITION

-The location is impeccable, within walking distance of key attractions like the Sun Voyager sculpture, Hallgrimskirkja cathedral, and the vibrant cafes and shops of Downtown Reykjavík.
-No destination is more than a 15-minute stroll away.
+Location-wise, it’s hard to fault.
+The Sun Voyager sculpture, Hallgrimskirkja cathedral, and the cafes and shops of Downtown Reykjavík are all within a 15-minute walk.

 Hvammsvik Hot Springs: A Hidden Gem